jasminazemovic/sql-server-cryptography/README.md

+# SQL Server Applied Cryptography
-# Demonstration of encryption features on SQL Server 2019
+Demonstration of encryption features on SQL Server 2019

+You will need AdventureWorks2014 sample database for sample data loading